skylerberg/quad/techniques.md

 In sudoku terminology, this is a hidden single.

-### (Suit / Number) Segregation (full row / full column)
+### Single Group Outer Lockout

-If a row requires as many tiles of a given suit as there are remaining tiles of that suit, then no space in another row may have a tile of that suit.
+If a group requires as many tiles with a particular attribute as there are remaining tiles with that attribute, then no space outside that group may have a tile with that attribute.

-The same statement can be made for numbers instead of suits and for columns instead of rows.

-### (Suit / Number) Segregation (multiple rows / multiple columns)
+Example: If a row requires all four 4's, no other row can have a 4.

+Example: If a row requires three 4's, currently has no 4's, and one 4 has already been placed elsewhere, then no empty space outside of the row can have a 4.

+### Single Group Inner Lock

+### Single Group Inner Lockout

+### Multi-Row Outer Lockout

 If a set of rows requires as many tiles of a given suit as there are remaining tiles of that suit, then no space in a row outside that set may have a tile of